-Certainly not much to see, but a shuttle bus took us into the Boardwalk Mall, which was extensive.
+Certainly, not much to see, but a shuttle bus took us into the Boardwalk Mall, which was extensive.
 Should have taken more Rand to spend, but hey ho.
-Shuttle then took us to the Marina Tuzi Gazi where we had a walk round for 20 minutes and saw a very old Voyages of Discovery ship in dock.
+The shuttle then took us to the Marina Tuzi Gazi where we had a walk around for 20 minutes and saw a very old Voyages of Discovery ship in dock.
 Pleased we were with Seabourn.

-Pool was 32 degrees, so very pleasant for swimming and a very warm day for sun worshipping this afternoon.
+The pool was 32 degrees, so very pleasant for swimming and a very warm day for sun-worshipping this afternoon.

-Evening pre dinner show on the Pool Deck given by dancers Sergii and Anastaysia taken from the Lion King.
+Evening pre-dinner show on the Pool Deck given by dancers Sergii and Anastasia taken from the Lion King.

 African Dinner in the Collonade.
 Very well done.
 A lot of effort put in by the catering staff with several African delights such as Biltong.

-A glimpse of Mozambique (malaria country) tour took most of the morning up, a flash siting of the new Railway Station, fruit, veg and fish market, a fishing museum, souvenir market, we viewed the Catholic Cathedral ourselves (very plain and ordinary for a cathedral), except the pews were decorated for a forthcoming wedding.
+A glimpse of Mozambique (malaria country) tour took most of the morning up, a flash sitting of the new Railway Station, fruit, veg and fish market, a fishing museum, souvenir market, we viewed the Catholic Cathedral ourselves (very plain and ordinary for a cathedral), except the pews, were decorated for a forthcoming wedding.
 Hassling took place all along the route with guys trying to get in the bus to sell their wares.
-Pleased we set foot on Mozambiqan soil, but won’t return.
+Pleased we set foot on Mozambican soil, but won’t return.
 The Chinese influence is all too clear here, their money providing new buildings everywhere.
-The Chinese Embassy, a grand affair, was right next door to the Presidents Palace.
+The Chinese Embassy, a grand affair, was right next door to the President’s Palace.

 Chef Neal prepared an Indian feast Poolside at lunchtime, so delicious.
 Chicken curry and shrimp curry.
 They had to be tasted to be believed.
-First curry we have had in a long while, so delicious.
+The first curry we have had in a long while, so delicious.

-Formal tonight with 12 course tasting menu.
+Formal tonight with the 12-course tasting menu.
 Spot On.

-Today we should have been in Madagascar but due to the weather conditions with 2 cyclones CHEDZA and BANSI in the area we were unable to go into port as the harbour master has closed the harbour to all ships.
+Today we should have been in Madagascar but due to the weather conditions with 2 cyclones CHEDZA and BANSI in the area, we were unable to go into port as the harbour master has closed the harbour to all ships.
 So we now have another day at sea on our way to La Possession, Reunion.
-As a large number of guests (us included) were doing this segment in order to go to Madagascar to see the lemurs, you can imagine there are a lot of not so happy campers onboard at the moment.
-But it has to be siad that Captain Hamish Elliott did a wonderful job avoiding the cyclones – not an easy task.
+As a large number of guests (us included) were doing this segment in order to go to Madagascar to see the lemurs, you can imagine there are a lot of not so happy campers on board at the moment.
+But it has to be said that Captain Hamish Elliott did a wonderful job avoiding the cyclones – not an easy task.